Swedish Day UK 2012

 Saab and Truck” and was sponsored by "Chris Knott

 Insurance" and "Tailored Transport".
-Each entrant was
+Each entrant

-Show”, sponsored by Peter Swann from “Car Lives”.
-As Pete said it was very difficult to
+in Show”, sponsored by Peter Swann from “Car Lives”.

-"Send Fresh Chocolates",
+Lynn from "Send Fresh Chocolates", who chose his

-Hamley gave an award to the "Furthest Travelled"
+award to the "Furthest Travelled"

 A big thank you to all the sponsors for supplying

 the trophies.
-The prizes at the 2012 show were awarded like
+The prizes at the 2012 show were

-this.
+awarded like this.

 The Chris Knott “Most Admired Saab” chosen by the